a-shine/disaster-recovery-poc/README.md

 - Turn off automatic reservation in the case of a disaster -> hardcode the reservation to take
 - Rule in the centralized VM management system to prevent creation of VMs in the region where DR is occurring with reservation
+- Explore edge case where there are no non-critical workloads in the recovery region (try another region)

+FEATURE: DO THIS AS TOP PRIORITY (not python script)

+1. Have a terraform for the non-critical workloads

+2. and show that you can destroy non-critical with terraform destroy, replace reservation by applying critical terraform with terrorm apply